Awader28/Core-Java-Excercises/README.md

 # Core-Java-Excercises
-Contains simple code for demonstration of concepts of Core Java.
+Contains simple codes for demonstration of concepts of **Core Java**.